How to Start your Cotopaxi Climb

 Essential Gear for this Expedition

-For your Cotopaxi climb, apart from your usual mountaineering equipment, you will need crampons, crevasse rescue gear, and an ice ax.
+For your Cotopaxi climb, apart from your usual mountaineering equipment, you will need crampons, crevasse rescue gear, an ice axe, warm clothes suitable for climbing the mountain, sleeping bags, sunglasses, and headlamps.

 Cotopaxi holds cultural significance for the local indigenous communities, who consider the volcano to be a sacred place.
 Photo credit: Jaime.